 There are certain incidents that organisations need to tell us about.
 Use this page if you are an organisation that has experienced one of the following types of incident and need to report it to the ICO:

-- a breach of the Data Protection Act (DPA);
+- a personal data breach under the GDPR or the Data Protection Act 2018;

 - a Privacy and Electronic Communications Regulations (PECR) security breach by a telecoms or internet service provider; or